 ELSA is a study of people aged 50 and over.
-As the study progresses, the age of sample members increases leaving the youngest ages unrepresented unless new sample members are recruited to fill the gap.
-Those aged 50-51 at any given wave will be 52-53 by the next wave, therefore a refreshment sample of people in their early 50s will be needed if the sample is to fully represent those aged 50+.
+As the study progresses, the sample members get older leaving the youngest ages unrepresented unless new sample members are recruited to fill the gap.
+Those aged 50-51 at any given wave will be 52-53 by the next wave, therefore a refreshment sample of 50-51 year olds will be needed if the sample is to fully represent those aged 50+.

-The ELSA sample has been refreshed six times now, at waves 3, 4, 6, 7, 9, 10, and 11.
-Refreshments samples were drawn from HSE up until wave 10, and from the Financial Resources Survey (FRS) for wave 11.
-Households from HSE or FRS were selected for ELSA if at least one HSE/FRS interview was conducted with an age eligible respondent who agreed to be re-contacted.
+The ELSA sample has been refreshed four times now, at waves 3, 4, 6 and 7.
+When a refreshment sample is drawn, households from HSE are selected for ELSA if at least one HSE interview was conducted with an age eligible respondent who agreed to be re-contacted.